 About Us

-Preschool Neurodevelopmental Service
+Preschool Age Service

-School Age Neurodevelopmental Service
+School Age Service

 Most children and young people may not see all of the professionals, but the team may seek advice from their colleagues to help give the best advice.
 The team members have a high level of training, expertise, and experience in autism and ADHD, and they try to help children, young people, and their parents understand and learn how to support their child.